ebeninca/CreationMaster17/README.md

 +1699,standings_sort,H2HGOALSFOR

  ```
-- Bench at FIFA Level
 - FIFA DB IS SMALLER AFTER SAVING FOR THE FIRST TIME, LOSS OF DATA?
 - 3D MODELS ON MULTIPLE SCREENS, TRY BALL FIRST, SEEMS TO BE THE EASIEST

+110930

 ## Modifications

+v006
+- Basic Ball 3D Render working with Unity executable

+v005
+- Link between Country and National Team
+- Support for Male/Female and Emotions on player creation.

 v004
+- Bench and Yellows at FIFA level
 - Changed the link between country and team, now using Internationals.txt
 - Fixed "Regional Cup Target" bug
 - League/Trophy id max = 9999